3ple-C/alx-low_level_programming/0x09-static_libraries/README.md

+C Static libraries
-C Static libraries: Contains a static library file and a script which create a static library
+Contains A static library
+And a script that creates a static library from all .c files in working directory